Formaldehyde

-Formaldehyde concentrations in hair straightening products may be health treat
+concentrations in Brazilian keratin hair straightening products may be

 The authors tested each brand three times.